Handlers are callables that receives the message.

 async def is the python coroutine syntax, but regular functions

 can also be used, but will run in a thread, outside the event loop.

-error_handler will log the error and not acknowledge the message.
+handler will acknowledge (delete) the message.